Candy (unit): Unit of mass

 In the region of the Central Provinces, the maund was roughly 40 lbs., which is probably about the value it had under the Mughal Empire.
 The candy was not recorded as being in use as a unit of measurement in this region in 1821.
 Although not a part of the Central Provinces region, the unusually high value recorded for the candy in Baroda, Gujarat (modern-day Vadodara) – 892 lbs.
 1 oz.
 4 dr. (404.640 kg) – can be explained by this higher value of the Mughal maund.
-The candy in Surat, the main port of Gujerat, is also consistently quoted as being much larger than the same unit further south.
+The candy in Surat, the main port of Gujarat, is also consistently quoted as being much larger than the same unit further south.

 Unit of area

 The candy (खंडी, khaṇḍī) is also recorded as a unit of area in Marathi, equal to 120 bighas.
 It is impossible to accurately convert this to modern units given the huge variability in the different values of the bigha in different locations.
 In particular, Kelly's 1821 study of South Asian metrology is completely silent on land measures in the Bombay Presidency.
 Molesworth defines the Marathi bigha (बिघा, bighā) as equal to twenty pandas (पांड, pāṇḍa) or to 400 square kathys (काठी, kāṭhī), but also notes that it varies in different districts.
 The same author defines the kathy as "a land measure,—five cubits and five handbreadths […] also the measuring rod": other authors are silent on the unit.
 A cubit is roughly equal to five handbreadths, so the kathy can be taken to be roughly 25 square cubits: that is, 8100 square inches or 6.25 square yards.
 This would make the bigha roughly 2500 square yards, or half an acre, in agreement with measurements in other areas of India.
 The candy, therefore, can be taken to be approximately 60 acres or 25 hectares.

 The celebrated Scottish orientalist Sir Henry Yule gives a slightly larger value for the candy as a unit of area ("approximately 75 acres"), and describes it as the area of land which will produce one candy of grain.
 The Telugu unit of the putty (పుట్టి, puṭṭi) is also used in the same way: one putty of land is that area which will produce one putty of rice.